AgnosticArchitect/ace-os-v8/README.md

 ## 💻 3.
 Hardware Compatibility Matrix

 Ensure your deployment node meets the required parameter density.
 Processing text-based software frameworks on sub-optimal hardware leads to deterministic token degradation and language model hallucinations.
+WARNING: The proposed examples of real LLM models are not responsible for the result of work on these models themselves, they show the necessary technical level for operation.

 | Hardware Tier | System Verdict | Target Models (Examples) | Failure Mode if Violated |
 | :--- | :--- | :--- | :--- |